Showing posts with label old buildings or vehicles. Show all posts

 Our Day In Pictures

 It was a rainy day in paradise today in Southeast Georgia.
 Even as I "pen" these late night musings, it's still coming down.
-So, Hubby and I hopped in Ye Ol' Jeep and went exploring.
+So, Steve and I hopped in Ye Ol' Jeep and went exploring.

 Wanna come with?
 Here's our day in pictures. [click on photos to enlarge]